|Email @law.cardozo.yu.edu||Cardozo Gmail|

 The Law Library provides audio/visual support for the law school.
 Law school classes are not videotaped, but practice rounds for various competitions or other types of class projects may be videotaped and viewed on the web.

 Mini-DV cameras, digital audio recorders, LCD projectors, microphones, laptops, and a document camera are available.
 The classrooms are equipped with DVD/VHS players and LCD projectors.
 To request that an event be videotaped or that some audio/visual support be provided for a class or special event, contact the reference librarians in person or email lawref.
-Taping release forms, available from lawlib must be completed if a speaker or panel is recorded.
+Taping release forms, available from lawlib, must be completed if a speaker or panel is recorded.

-The Law Library has photocopiers on all four floors for self-service copying and printing.
+The Law Library has photocopiers on three floors for self-service copying and printing.
 Print jobs sent from library pcs or student laptops are printed on the photocopiers.
 The cost per image is $.07.
 The law library has one flatbed scanner with a document feed; there is no charge to save files in various formats, including pdf.
 There are three microform reader printers.
 One of the reader-printers produces scanned images of microfiche or microfilm at no charge.

 Library users are expected to comply with the copyright law of the United States (17 U.S.C.) in their copying, printing, downloading, or scanning of materials with library equipment.